llvm/clangd-www/config.md

 Flags added by the same CompileFlags entry will not be removed.

+### CompilationDatabase
+{:.v12}

+Directory to search for compilation database (compile_comands.json etc).
+Valid values are:
+- A single path to a directory (absolute, or relative to the fragment)
+- Ancestors: search all parent directories (the default)
+- None: do not use a compilation database, just default flags.

 ## Index

 Controls how clangd understands code outside the current file.